 What’s in your notebook?
 Not your journal/diary/whatever you want to call your keeper of personal thoughts, but your notebook (or whatever you choose to call it) that collects your thoughts, ideas, random writing?

-I’m not going to ask without sharing what’s in my own current notebook.
+I’m not going to ask and not share how I use my own notebook.

 Here Are 21 Ways I Use My Notebook…..